ECMA-262-3 in detail. Chapter 2. Variable object.

 foo(10, 20);

-Concerning the last case, in current version of Google Chrome there is a bug — there parameter z and arguments[2] are also shared.
+Concerning the last case, in older versions of Google Chrome there was a bug — there parameter z and arguments[2] were also shared.

 Phases of processing the context code